Harberger Park wins AACOG award

 The Alamo Area Council of Governments recently recognized the Phil Hardberger Park Conservancy with its Air Quality Stewardship Award in the Nonprofit Organization Category.

-It highlighted several accomplishments:
+The award highlighted several accomplishments:

 - Located the Hardberger Park Urban Ecology Center, a project overseen by the conservancy, to optimize public transportation access.
 It provides preferred parking for low-emitting and fuel-efficient vehicles.